 In Brief

 Show someone the case for God's sovereignty all at once and watch the first instinct: not "then I am more corrupt than I knew," but "that would make God unfair."
 The recoil puts God on trial so the self never has to look in the mirror — and that very deflection is the proof of the depravity being argued.
 No corpse signs its own death certificate.
-Yet the same sovereignty you resist is the only thing that can save a will too bound to choose well: grace that raises corpses, the faith He commands and supplies, the rescue you could not authorize.
+Yet the same sovereignty you resist is the only thing that can raise a will this dead: grace that raises corpses, the faith He commands and supplies.
+And the Judge you keep accusing has already stood in the dock Himself — accused, examined, found innocent on the record, and handed over anyway, without one word in His own defense.
+That is what happened at the cross: the verdict moved.
+Romans 8 asks who will bring a charge against those God has chosen, and finds the prosecution with no one left to call.

 The First Instinct Is to Put God on Trial, Not Yourself